astro-sheep/planisphere/README.md

 ---

-## 🐑 AstroSheeps Observatory Division
+## 🐑 AstroSheep Observatory Division

 **Plan the night.
 Pick the target.
 Trust the sheep.**